katychung/Homepage/_projects/ga.markdown

 ### Research & Diccovery

 We were running regular user testing sessions as we built up the beta.
-It really helped us to take some steps back when things didn't work out as expected.
+It really helped us reflect and take steps back when things didn't work out as expected.

-Eventually, the user tests and the user interviews made it clear that there was a problem brewing.
+However, the task-based user tests and interviews made it clear that there was a problem brewing.

 ---